mik90/pi-display/README.md

 # pi-display
 Reads pi-hole status and prints it out to eInk display
+This is to be ran on the same board as th pi hole

 ### Display
 - Product page [here](https://www.adafruit.com/product/4687)